In Search of the Polar Bear in the Land of the Midnight Sun, Norway

 Day 8: Today we arrive in Longyearbyen, reflecting on our incredible voyage.

 Our ship departs from Longyearbyen in the northern part of Norway.
 You can fly to Longyearbyen from Oslo, Norway on SAS or Norwegian Air Shuttle.
 From the Longyearbyen airport, you will be met by the ship transport and driven to the town.
-The ship departs from the port in downtown Longyearbyen at 4 p.m. on Friday, June 5, 2015.
+The ship departs from the port in downtown Longyearbyen at 4 p.m. on Friday, June 12, 2015.
 The leader can assist you with recommendations regarding pre-trip activities and reservations if you arrive early.
+Please do not make non-refundable travel arrangements until notified to do so by the trip leader.

 Accommodations and Food